DUNE-DAQ/runconf-ui/docs/quick_start.md

 The steps to modifying a config are straightforward:

-1. In the enable/disable panels, turn on or off what you want enabled or disabled.
+1. In the include/exclude panels, turn on or off what you want included or excluded.
 2. In the adjustable element panels, adjust the values of things you want to adjust.

 Once done, press **Create Run Configuration** and then **Save and Quit**.
 This will print out the DRUNC command to run the config.